 When combat situations occur, time and action is broken into Combat Rounds.
-Each Combat Round it about 5 seconds in real-time, so 12 Combat Rounds would be 1 minute.
+Each Combat Round is about 5 seconds in real-time, so 12 Combat Rounds would be 1 minute.
 Each creature involved in the combat may perform an Action, such as attacking an enemy, casting a spell, drinking a potion, etc.

 One of the following.

 UNARMED ATTACK - one creature with a punch, kick or headbutt.
 Some creatures can make Unarmed attacks too, but sometimes they are claws and bites.
 This is based onthe Hero's Brawl Skill.
-T

 MELEE ATTACK - one creature with a melee weapon, like a sword or an axe.
 This is based on the Hero's Sword-Play Skill.